Elasti-Girl: One Year Later

 Following the "One Year Later" storyline, the Doom Patrol changes considerably, losing several members and gaining Beast Boy, Bumblebee and Vox.

-The explanation for Rita's resurrection is that Chief salvaged a piece of Elasti-Girl's skull and used his technology to regrow her entire body due to its malleable form.
-Consequently, Elasti-Girl is very docile and is reluctant to question the Chief.
-The Chief hints that her malleable form hampers her thinking abilities, leading to her lack of personal initiative which makes her dependent upon Caulder (a.k.a.
-The Chief).
+Rita is resurrected once more by the Chief salvaging a piece of her skull and using his technology to regrow her body.
+Consequently, Elasti-Girl is docile and is reluctant to question the Chief.
+The Chief hints that her malleable form hampers her thinking abilities, leading to her lack of personal initiative which makes her dependent on Caulder.
 As he observes her interaction with the Chief, Robin suspects that the Chief has brainwashed Rita and the other Patrol members.
-Rita's husband, Mento, is under the control of his Mento-helmet and believes that his wife would never love him without it.
+Rita's husband, Mento, is under the control of his helmet and believes that his wife would never love him without it.

 Following their battle against the Brotherhood, the Titans and the Doom Patrol witness the Chief working to convince Kid Devil that he is a freak and that the Titans actually dislike him.
 This pushes the teams to confront the Chief: Mento finally removes his helmet and pointedly tells the Chief that he is no longer the leader of the Patrol and if he ever again insults his wife and son, he will use his powers to destroy the Chief's intellect.
 Rita firmly stands behind her husband, breaking out of the Chief's control.

-In the most recent Doom Patrol series, Rita changed her codename to "Elasti-Woman".
-It was revealed that when the Chief regrew her he did so using protoplasm to eliminate "weaknesses" such as bones and internal organs and therefore Rita is no longer human.
-When she sleeps Rita loses her human shape and reverts to a puddle of goo, having to reshape herself when she wakes up every morning.
+In the fifth volume of Doom Patrol, Rita changed her codename to "Elasti-Woman".
+It was revealed that when the Chief regrew her he did so using protoplasm to eliminate "weaknesses" such as bones and internal organs.
+When she sleeps, Rita loses her human shape and reverts to a puddle of goo, having to reshape herself daily.

 Powers and abilities

 Rita has the ability to expand and shrink her body.
 Her powers of expansion allow her to become as large as a skyscraper.
 She has the ability to shrink to mere inches (during one adventure, she was exposed to a gas that caused her to reduce to a microscopic scale and enter a sub-atomic universe; that experience has not been repeated).
 Rita can selectively shrink or expand parts of her body.

-As depicted in John Byrne's Doom Patrol (retconned out of existence), Elasti-Girl could change the size of objects and people by touching them; when she'd release them, they'd revert to their normal size.
+As depicted in John Byrne's Doom Patrol (retconned out of existence), Elasti-Girl could change the size of objects and people by touching them; when she'd release them, they would revert to their normal size.

 Because of her protoplasmic physiology, Rita can regenerate any part of her body.
 She can reconstruct a half-blown-off face or a torn leg and regrow severed limbs.

 In Doom Patrol #95 (May 1965), Elasti-Girl swaps powers with Negative Man to become Negative Girl.

 Other versions

-In Teen Titans: Earth One, Rita Markov of STAR Labs is the mother of Tara Markov.
+In Teen Titans: Earth One, Rita Markov of S.T.A.R.
+Labs is the mother of Tara Markov.